 - b.
-Update the Pig and Hive tar bundles, by updating the following files:
+On each WebHCat host, update the Pig and Hive tar bundles, by updating the following files:

 - /apps/webhcat/pig.tar.gz

 - /apps/webhcat/hive.tar.gz

-You will find these files on a host where webhcat is installed.
+You will find these files only on a host where webhcat is installed.